yananlong/DDI-FP-Graph/README.md

 docker build -t ddi-fp-graph . docker run --gpus all -it --rm \
   -v $(pwd):/workspace ddi-fp-graph \
-  --config PyTorch/configs/graph.yaml
+  --config GPU/configs/graph.yaml
 ```

-The container entrypoint points to `python -m PyTorch.train`, so any additional CLI flags are appended to the `docker run` command.
+The container entrypoint points to `python -m GPU.train`, so any additional CLI flags are appended to the `docker run` command.